HELP AVAILABLE 24/7 - CALL NOW

 Substance use and co-occurring disorders can be successfully treated.
 Research that tracked individuals receiving treatment for substance use disorders showed that people were likely to stop their drug use, improve their relationships with family and friends, and experience an overall improvement in their mental health.

-How to Help a Friend or Family Member
+How to Help a Friend or Family Member With Drug Addiction

-No one wants to see a loved one struggle with a substance use disorder.
-You may feel helpless and angry as you watch their lives spiral out of control.
-Sadly, many people who are addicted to drugs don’t know the harm they are causing themselves and others.
+No one wants to see a loved one struggle with a substance use disorder or drug abuse.
+You may feel helpless and angry, and addiction is often called a family disease because it disrupts the whole household and can take an emotional and physical toll on relatives.
+Sadly, many people who are addicted to drugs don’t realize the harm they are causing themselves and others.

 While they need to decide to get help, you can talk to them to let them know you are worried.

-When you talked to a loved one, speak to them privately.
+When you talk to a loved one, speak to them privately.
 It’s helpful to do this when they are not high or feeling withdrawals.
-Since you are talking about how you feel, try and use “I” statements about how their drug use impacts you.
+Since you are talking about how you feel, try to use “I” statements about how their drug use impacts you.
 Your loved one may not know how you are feeling.
 Hearing about how their use affects you may be what they need to hear to seek help.